VNCHub/VNCHub/README.md

 #### Certificates
 Here ([pt-BR](certificates_ptBR.md)/ [en-US](certificates_enUS.md)), You can see a list of certificates i've got in my studies.
 Segmented By Category.
-You can also see all my certificates (here), for security reasons ask for access.
-Will help if you send me a message in my Linkedln profile!.
+You can also see all my certificates at [Google Drive](https://drive.google.com/drive/folders/1nsXUopG-puhYPnHadWBrsCVfn2VShntL?usp=drive_link), for security reasons ask for access.
+Feel free to send me a message.